netobserv/netobserv-ebpf-agent/bpf/README.md

 3) If entry creation failed due to a full map, then send the entry to userspace program via ringbuffer.
 4) Upon flow completion (tcp->fin/rst event), send the flow-id to userspace via ringbuffer.

+##### Hash collisions
+One downside of using hash-based map is, When flows are hashed to the per-cpu map, there is a possibility of hash collisions occuring which would make multiple different flows map into the same entry.
+As a result, it might lead to inaccurate flow entries.
+To handle hash collisions we do the following :
+1) In each flow entry, we additionally maintain the full key/id.
+2) Before a packet's id is updated to map, the key is additionally compared to check if there is another flow residing in the map.
+3) If there is another flow, we do want to update the entry wrongly.
+Hence, we send the new packet entry directly to userspace via ringbuffer after updating a flag to inform of collision.

+To detect and handle
 #### User-space program Logic: (Refer [tracer.go](../pkg/ebpf/tracer.go))
 The userspace program has three active threads: